Frequently asked questions

 Is a follow-up visit necessary?

-It is advised to have a follow-up visit a couple of weeks after GyneFix has been fitted.
+Have a follow-up visit 4 to 8 weeks after GyneFix has been fitted.

 Can I delay my period with GyneFix?